Barasakar/barasakar.github.io/content/projects/project3.md

 ---

 ## Introduction📓:
-This is a C++ program that focuses on removing arc-liked artifacts from OCT(Optical Coherence Tomagraphy) images.
-Users can interact with this processing tool through a GUI.
-Functionalities in this tool include binarization, contouring (with marching squares), and removing arc-liked artifacts.
-Users can simply open a tiff file, and the program will load the file and display in on the UI.
+This C++ program is designed to eliminate arc-like artifacts from OCT (Optical Coherence Tomography) images.
+It features a user-friendly GUI for interaction.
+The tool includes functionalities such as binarization, contouring (using marching squares algorithm), and the removal of arc-like artifacts.
+Users can effortlessly open a TIFF file, and the program will load and display it on the UI.
+After this, user can perform image processing operations by simply clicking buttons.

 ## Libraries & technologies Involve💻:
 - **Programming languages:** `C++`.